wso2/docs-is/en/docs/learn/configuring-tenant-based-adaptive-authentication.md

 WSO2 Identity Server using sample authenticators.
 This is useful if you want to add security for users logging in from external tenant domains.
-Using the tenant-based adaptive authentication template, you can whitelist certain tenant domains so that users from the whitelisted domains are prompted to perform an additional level of authentication, while users from any other tenant domain can simply provide their credentials (basic authentication) to access a resource.
+Using the tenant-based adaptive authentication template, you can allowlist certain tenant domains so that users from the allowlisted domains are prompted to perform an additional level of authentication, while users from any other tenant domain can simply provide their credentials (basic authentication) to access a resource.